Joxy97/build_a_pc/README.md

 The application then generates all possible builds (combinations of one GPU, one CPU, and one RAM).
 For each build, the following are computed:
   - **Total Price and Total Power Consumption**
   - **Final Build Score:**
       Calculated as a weighted harmonic mean of the individual component scores.
+Harmonic mean penalizes differences in component scores, favorizing well-balanced builds.
       The weights for each component are determined by combining user-provided task weights with a relevance matrix (which specifies how important each component type is for each task).
   - **Efficiency Metric:**
       The build’s cost efficiency is computed as the ratio of Build Score to Total Price.